Websites for Construction Companies

 Apr 10, 2023 | copywriting

 Websites for construction companies need to utilise a variety of SEO (Search Engine Optimisation) elements if they’re to attract ideal clients.
-Having a non-optimised website is pointless unless you want it to serve as a mere online business card that you direct people to.
+Having a non-optimised website is great if you merely want it to serve as an online business card that you direct people to.
+But if you want your website working for you to attract the type of work you love and want to do, then optimising it is a must.

-I liken SEO to a jigsaw that is multi-faceted.
-On-page, off-page and technical elements all need to work together in order to be successful, and even then, there are no guarantees.
+I liken SEO to a jigsaw puzzle that is multi-faceted.
+On-page, off-page, and technical elements all need to work together in order to be successful, and even then, there are no guarantees.

 What is SEO?